 1 ½ tsp salt (I used 2 tsp sea salt + 1 ¼ tsp garlic pepper.)

 1 tbsp Better Than Chicken Bouillon (my addition)

 ½ tsp baking soda* (I used 1 tsp because I doubled the amount of tomatoes.)

 3 6 cups fresh or canned tomatoes (I used 2 – 28 oz cans diced tomatoes plus the juice.)

 Melt the butter in a soup pot.
 Add the onion and cook until the onion is soft and translucent but not browned.
 Sprinkle the flour over the butter mixture and continue to stir and cook for 1 to 2 minutes.
 (Because I reduced the butter, the flour will burn if you cook it that long.
 I just mix the flour into the butter and call it good.)
 While stirring, slowly pour in the milk.
 Add the bay leaf, sugar, and salt and continue to cook and stir until slightly thickened.
 (You’ll only see a slight thickening action because I reduced the amount of flour, so I heated it only hot enough for serving.
 Do not simmer or boil.)
 Stir the baking soda into the tomatoes.
 It will fizz.
 Add the tomatoes to the milk and bring it back up to serving temperature.
 Remove from heat and put through a strainer.
 (I say, "Why strain it?
 And toss out the tomato chunks?
 Why?!"
-For a smooth/chunky combo, allow to cool then puree half of the soup adding it back into the remaining chunky soup in the pot.
+Option: For a smooth/chunky combo, allow to cool then puree half of the soup adding it back into the remaining chunky soup in the pot.
 If you want a smooth consistency without chunks, puree entire mixture, including tomato chunks, in a blender.
 For average blender container sizes, you'll need to do this in stages.) *Adding baking soda to tomatoes neutralizes their acidity to keep the milk from curdling.